 The release of a complete software bundle is triggered from within the aura repository and performed by the release manager.

-Before the bundle can be released, the repository maintainers are informed about a code-freeze in a timely manner and asked to releases their individual services (see 'Releasing a service' above).
+Before the bundle can be released, the repository maintainers are informed about a code-freeze in a timely manner and asked to review their changelogs and do releases of their individual services (see 'Releasing a service' above).